GoogleCloudPlatform/prometheus-engine/doc/api.md

 </em>
 </td>
 <td>
-<p>ExternalURL is the URL under which Alertmanager is externally reachable
+<p>ExternalURL is the URL under which Alertmanager is externally reachable (for example, if
-(for example, if Alertmanager is served via a reverse proxy).
+Alertmanager is served via a reverse proxy).
 Used for generating relative and absolute links back to Alertmanager itself.
-If the URL has a path portion, it will be used to prefix all HTTP endpoints served by Alertmanager.
-If omitted, relevant URL components will be derived automatically.</p>
+If the URL has a path portion, it will be used to prefix all HTTP endpoints served by Alertmanager, otherwise relevant URL components will be derived automatically.</p>
+<p>If no URL is provided, Alertmanager will point to the Google Cloud Metric Explorer page.</p>
 </td>
 </tr>
 </tbody>